lstagner/NCSI_Basic/README.md

 After compiling and linking the executable "driver", see a summary of runtime options using driver --help

-The options may be specified on the command line with --<option> or -<O>.
-Alternatively, one may specify input options using an input file.
+The options may be specified on the command line with --option or -O. Alternatively, one may specify input options using an input file.
 See sample_input.cfg for an example.
 Units are discussed in the documentation.

 Upgrade to PRO Today!
 ---------------------